fluttercommunity/chewie/README.md

 ### Showing Subtitles by Default

-Chewie provides the `showSubtitlesPerDefault` flag, allowing you to control whether subtitles are displayed automatically when the video starts.
+Chewie provides the `showSubtitles` flag, allowing you to control whether subtitles are displayed automatically when the video starts.
 By default, this flag is set to `false`.

 ### Adding Subtitles